nextcloud/appstore/docs/restapi.rst

 ratingRecent
     Rating from 0.0 to 1.0 (0.0 being the worst, 1.0 being the best) in the past 90 days

+ratingNumRecent
+    Number of ratings for an app in the past 90 days, as in: how many votes were casted.
+0 Means no ratings yet.

 ratingOverall
     Rating from 0.0 to 1.0 (0.0 being the worst, 1.0 being the best) of all time

+ratingNumOverall
+    Number of ratings for an app overall, as in: how many votes were casted.
+0 Means no ratings yet.

 signature
     A signature using SHA512 and the app's certificate